leinapr/Node_Project/README.md

 - **Search Functionality**: Quickly find manga by name or author.
 - **Filtering and Sorting**: Filter by genre, demographics, and type; sort by name, price, or score.
 - **Secure Backend**: Node.js API with PostreSQL database integration.
-- **Product Management**: Update, delete, and list products via the admin page.
+- **Product Management**: Update, delete, list, and download (in a csv file) products via the admin page.
 - **Swagger API Documentation**: Explore and test API endpoints via [Swagger UI](http://localhost:3000/api-docs).

 ---